-Repeat prescriptions will normally take 2 working days from the time of the request.
-They can be requested via the a list on the right hand page provided within a paper prescription or you can request online via the NHS App or Patient Access.
+Repeat prescriptions will normally take 3 working days from the time of the request.
+We recommend that you request repeat prescriptions via the NHS App or Patient Access.
 Other health apps are available.
 For more information on how to download and use the NHS App, please use this link: Getting started with the NHS App

 If you have not been seen by the doctor for some time, you may be asked to speak with a Clinician for a review of your medication.